NoCheatPlus/Docs/Development/Build-Infos.md

  * PlayerData holds access for player specific on-tick tasks.

 ### 3.15.0-SNAPSHOT-sMD5NET-b1075(cumulative)
 * Release type: development, somewhat tested.
+ * INFO: For MC before 1.9 set _checks.moving.setback.method_ to "set_to", to force legacy behavior - only b1075 and before, fixed in build 1078.
  * INFO: New set-back method, recommended for 1.11.2 and later (post-2017-03-24).
 * Fixes
  * Ignore arrow types for vehicle checks (can be overridden with hidden settings).